Barry Sanders: Legacy

 Sanders is widely regarded as one of the greatest running backs in the history of the NFL, being ranked No. 1 by Bleacher Report and in the top ten by other media outlets.
 When he retired, Sanders was ranked second all-time in career rushing yards with 15,269 rushing yards, sixth all-time in career rushing touchdowns with 99 rushing touchdowns, and second all-time in career rushing attempts with 3,062 attempts.
 As of 2022, Sanders is still ranked in the top ten in all three statistics.
 Over his entire career, Sanders averaged 1,527 rushing yards per season, and 99.8 rushing yards per game, the latter stat second to Jim Brown.
 He never went below 1,000 yards in any of his ten seasons and has the second-most career 1,000-yard rushing seasons, with ten.
 Sanders was a notable bright spot on a Lions franchise that had endured years of unsuccessful play, helping to lead the team to their first playoff victory in decades.
 At the same time, Sanders only won one playoff game throughout his ten-year career, with NFL Network's Derrin Horton stating: "Not even Barry Sanders... could pull Detroit out of the playoff snakebit," in reference to the team's postseason failures.
 The Lions' overall unsuccessful play was noted for possibly being a reason for Sanders' early retirement.
-His number, No. 20, was retired by the Lions on November 25, 2004, along with Sims and Lem Barney (who wore the same number).
+His number 20 was retired by the Lions on November 25, 2004, along with Sims and Lem Barney (who wore the same number).
 Sanders was also honored by the Lions when they inducted him into the Pride of the Lions, the franchise's ring of honor.
+In 2023, the Lions also immortalized Sanders with an 8-foot bronze statue located outside of Ford Field.

 Throughout his career, he achieved Pro Bowl and All-Pro status in all ten of his NFL seasons.
 Sanders was named first-team All-Pro six times; and named second-team All-Pro four times.
 Sanders was named NFL Offensive Player of the Year in 1994 and 1997, awarded two Bert Bell Awards, and was named to the 1990s NFL All-Decade team.
 Both the Pro Football Hall of Fame and Oklahoma Sports Hall of Fame enshrined him on August 8, 2004, and August 21, 2005, respectively.
 At the age of 36, Sanders became the second-youngest player to be inducted into the Pro Football Hall of Fame.
 In 2019, Sanders was named to the NFL 100th Anniversary All-Time Team.
-In 2007, he was ranked by NFL Network's NFL Top 10 series as the most elusive runner in NFL history, and in 2012 was placed No. 1 on their list of the greatest players never to play in a Super Bowl.
+In 2007, he was ranked by NFL Network's NFL Top 10 series as the most elusive runner in NFL history, and in 2012 was placed No. 1 on their list of the greatest players to never play in a Super Bowl.